Friday, April 18, 2025

 the spirits by the roadside dance to your delight, blind driver

-you’ve got gilded fins however hidden in the din of all the minnows that fly by night
+you’ve got gilded fins no matter how hidden in the din of all the minnows that fly by night

 there’s eyes in the striations on the strings connecting their collective at the speed of light